 The first step is to apply to and be accepted at your desired school.
-In both the U.S. and Canada, documentation is required to verify your ability to pay for your education.
-You can find more information about the process in each country below.
+Schools in the U.S. and Canada require documentation to verify your ability to pay for your education.
+Here's more information about the process in each country:

-You must provide your school with evidence of funds to support your education so that they can issue an I-20 form.
-MPOWER provides approved students with a Financial Support Letter to be used as evidence of funding.
-The I-20 is issued by the school, and is typically provided a few months before the academic term begins.
+You must provide your school with evidence of funds to support your education so that they can issue an I-20.
+MPOWER provides approved students with a financial support letter that you can use as evidence of funding.
+You school will provide your I-20, typically a few months before the academic term begins.
 The exact timing varies by school.

 The I-20 form must be provided to the U.S. government when applying for your student visa.